It's My Life (Dr. Alban song)

 "It's My Life" is a song by Nigerian-Swedish recording artist Dr. Alban.
-It was released in February 1992 in Sweden as the first single from his second studio album, One Love (1992).
-Produced by Denniz PoP, who also co-wrote the song, it was a hit in most of the European countries where it was released, peaking at number one in Sweden, Austria, Germany, Italy, the Netherlands and Belgium and number two in the UK.
-In France, the song was marketed twice: first in 1992, then in 1993 because the song was used in a TV advert for Tampax tampons (as it was in the UK and other countries in Europe in 1992), thus giving to the single a second career.
+It was released by label SweMix in February 1992 in Sweden as the first single from his second studio album, One Love (1992).
+Produced by Denniz PoP, who also co-wrote the song with Alban, it was a hit in most of the European countries where it was released, peaking at number one in Sweden, Austria, Germany, Italy, the Netherlands and Belgium and number two in the British countries.
+In France, the song was marketed twice: first in 1992, then in 1993 because the song was used in a TV advert for Tampax tampons (as it was in the British countries, and other countries in Europe in 1992), thus giving to the single a second career.
 The song had enough airplay on US college radio stations to chart on the Billboard Modern Rock Tracks in 1992.
 "It's My Life" was re-released in 1994 in Australia, following the success of "Sing Hallelujah!".